11th of June

 The price includes professional guide, transportation, accident and public liability insurances.

-Bring at least 1.5l of water, lunch, sunscreen, bathing suit, cap and hiking shoes.
+Bring at least 1.5l of water, lunch, sunscreen, swimsuit, cap and hiking shoes.

 Become a member and get 6 euros discount for every day hike.